|

 to contribute to society simply do not exist.

-It is not that we all believe ourselves to be
+is not that we all believe ourselves to be

-virgins—we do realize that
+virgins — we do realize that

 regard these instances